 March Checklist – Give your child the goal of finding teachers, coaches, and mentors to write letters of recommendation before the month's end.
 It's also time to schedule spring and summer college visits!

 April Checklist – Nail down summer plans.
 Here are a few options: a part-time job, summer camp, or volunteering.
-Summer experiences will look great on their college applications and give them some real-world experience to reference in essays or admissions interviews.
+Summer experiences will look great on their college applications and provide them with valuable real-world experience to reference in essays or during admissions interviews.

 May Checklist – Start finalizing the college list.
 A helpful strategy is to narrow down schools into three categories: reach, target, and safety schools.